Dacha: Soviet Union

 The period after World War II saw moderate growth in dacha development.
 Since there was no actual law banning the construction of dachas, people began occupying unused plots of land near cities and towns, growing gardens and building sheds, huts, and more prominent dwellings that served as dachas.
 As time passed, the number of squatters grew and the government had no choice but to officially recognise their right to amateur farming.

 The 1955 legislation introduced a new type of legal person into the Soviet juridical system, a gardeners' partnership (садоводческое товарищество, sadovodcheskoye tovarishchestvo), similar to community gardens in other countries.
 The gardeners' partnership received the right to permanent use of land exclusively for agricultural purposes and permission to connect to public electrical and water supply networks.
 In 1958, yet another form of organisation was introduced, a cooperative for dacha construction (дачно-строительный кооператив, dachno-stroytelniy kooperativ), which recognised the right of an individual to build a small house on the land leased from the government.

 The 1980s saw the peak of the dacha boom, with nearly all affluent families—over a third of families in urban areas—having a dacha of their own.
 Dacha houses built since the late 1980s are significantly larger than older ones because legal size restrictions were liberalized, and new dacha areas became fields of relatively big houses on tiny land plots.
 Tracts between lines of dacha land plots are usually unimproved or improved with crushed stone, and narrow (often about 6 m between fences) enough that two cars can hardly pass each other by.

 Dachas also started to be found in other Eastern Bloc countries, especially in East Germany (where it remains quite current even after German reunification), and in Czechoslovakia and Yugoslavia.

 Post-Soviet

-In the nineties there was great unemployment in Russia and other post-soviet states and in factories and research institutes that still functioned the salary was sometimes not paid for many months.
-In these hard times potatoes grown in garden plots saved many people from hunger and fruit and berries helped prevent vitamin deficiency.
+In the 1990s, there was great unemployment in Russia and other post-Soviet states, and salaries in factories and research institutes that still functioned were sometimes not paid for many months.
+In these hard times potatoes grown in garden plots saved many people from hunger, and fruit and berries helped prevent vitamin deficiency.

-Due to the rapid increase in urbanization in Russia, many village houses are currently being sold to be used as dachas.
+Due to the rapid increase in urbanization in Russia, many village houses are currently being sold for use as dachas.
 Many Russian villages now have dachniki as temporary residents.
 Some villages have been fully transformed into dacha settlements, while some older dacha settlements often look like more permanent lodgings.
 The advantages of purchasing a dacha in a village usually are lower costs, greater land area, and larger distances between houses.
 The disadvantages may include lower-quality utilities, less security, and typically a farther distance to travel.